 3193 miles flown, 3193 miles earned

-Looks like United made a few pennies on this route today – well not from me maybe, but that’s besides the point.
+Looks like United made a few pennies on this route today – well not from me maybe, but that’s beside the point.

-The safety video played again, and this time it seems Jeff Smiek is still walking around Chicago O’Hare with his staff, but is skipping anything to do with the United Mileage Plus Credit Card, rather just getting to the message of the video.
+The safety video played again, and this time it seems Jeff Smiek is still walking around Chicago O’Hare with his staff but is skipping anything to do with the United Mileage Plus Credit Card, rather than just getting to the message of the video.
 It’s a welcome change considering UK people who consider Mileage Plus Credit cards get small beer in comparison to some of the US Credit Card deals.
-The safety video played (the same Continental video with Rhapsody in Blue dubbed over it) and soon enough, we were pushing back and under way.
+The safety video played (the same Continental video with Rhapsody in Blue dubbed over it) and soon enough, we were pushing back and underway.

-After allowing an Etihad A330 take off, and a BMI A319 land, it was our turn to take to the skies.
+After allowing an Etihad A330 to take off, and a BMI A319 to land, it was our turn to take to the skies.

 The course of the flight was… odd to my thoughts.
-Rather than striking out west on a traditional Great Circle route, we struck south west for some considerable time before turning onto a great circle path that take us way south of Goose Bay, Newfoundland and make landfall over the Boston area, before taking a path to Newark International.
+Rather than striking out west on a traditional Great Circle route, we struck southwest for some considerable time before turning onto a great circle path that takes us way south of Goose Bay, Newfoundland and make landfall over the Boston area, before taking a path to Newark International.

 Flightpath – taken later during the flight

-It seemed however I got the first taste of what would the hallmark of the outbound… and inbound flights, which was medium turbulence.
-It was easier to count the periods where the seat-belt sign was off rather than on.
+It seemed however I got the first taste of what would be the hallmark of the outbound… and inbound flights, which was medium turbulence.
+It was easier to count the periods where the seatbelt sign was off rather than on.

-Because of this, service was delay.
-Eventually, first service begun
+Because of this, service was delayed.
+Eventually, the first service begun

 Yes – drinks and pretzels.
 And it seems that the Continental side of United has copied an idea from TED – cups of drinks and not full cans.
 And this became more evident later during the flight when they ran out of actual cans Coca Cola (something I’ve never seen at all in all my flying).
 Yes, it’s a very small thing, but if they’re not overloading the Coca-Cola on a flight… what cuts are being made to the service?
 It’s a big question..